We love answering community questions!

 • Each lesson concludes with a special Prayer.

-Explore and Prayer sections.
+• If your students are interested in studying the Bible and you only have a 15 minute block, prioritize the Explore and Prayer sections.
 Some students may be able to complete the Practice section on their own.
 The Imagine section could be incorporated into family discussions as you eat or drive.

-OneStory’s curricula follow a rabbinic approach to discipleship, with an emphasis on building relationships while teaching biblical literacy skills and practicing spiritual disciplines.
+• Our curricula follow a rabbinic approach to discipleship, with an emphasis on building relationships while teaching biblical literacy skills and practicing spiritual disciplines.
 The end goal is not Bible knowledge alone but rather an integration of that knowledge into daily life with Jesus.
 Our approach is both academic, with a focus on learning objectives and assessment, as well as devotional, with attention given to spiritual formation and heart response.
 The goal is to integrate head and heart, knowledge and practice, and reason and imagination.